eddieblu/startup/README.md

 I am going to use the required technologies in the following ways.

 - **HTML** - Uses correct HTML structure for the application.
 Two HTML pages (a login page and a gratitude feed page).
 - **CSS** - Application styling that looks good on different screen sizes.
 Uses good whitespace, colour choice and contrast.
+- **JavaScript** - Reactivity (e.g. What happens when a user presses a button)
 - **React** - Provides registration, login, daily posting, feed display, and real-time post reactions.
 A separate admin route allows only admins to reset other users’ passwords.
-- **Service** - Backend service with endpoints for:
+- **Web Service** - Backend service with endpoints for:
   - **/api/register** (user registration)
   - **/api/login** (user authentication)
   - **/api/gratitude** (submitting and retrieving gratitude posts)